andmos/ReadingList-Data/BookNotes/Into.Thin.Air.md

 - Climbers, as a species, are simply not distinguished by an excess of prudence.
 And that holds especially true for Everest climbers: when presented with a chance to reach the planet’s highest summit, history shows, people are surprisingly quick to abandon good judgment.

-- Remember that getting to the summit is the easy part; it’s getting back down that’s hard.’ ”
+- Remember that getting to the summit is the easy part; it’s getting back down that’s hard.